yangcaoai/CoDA_NeurIPS2023/README.md

 ## :e-mail: Contact

-If you have any question or collaboration need (research purpose or commercial purpose), please email `yangcao.cs@gmail.com`.
+If you have any question or collaboration need, please email `yangcao.cs@gmail.com`.

 ## :scroll: Acknowledgement
 CoDA is inspired by [CLIP](https://github.com/openai/CLIP) and [3DETR](https://github.com/facebookresearch/3detr).
 We appreciate their great codes.